-Elaine leads global research and academic engagement for Facebook's Privacy and Data Policy team.
+Elaine leads global research and academic engagement for Meta's Privacy and Data Policy team.
 She has a PhD from the Berkeley School of Information, where she completed her dissertation "Information-intensive innovation: the changing role of the private firm in the research ecosystem through the study of biosensed data."
 Elaine's research challenges the theory of linear innovation, and explores how research strategy, practice, and data policies intersect within a modern information firm.
 She is a current Affiliate at the Berkman Klein Center for Internet & Society at Harvard University.
 Elaine sits on the Berkeley Center for Long-Term Cybersecurity (CLTC) External Advisory Committee since 2021, and was a lecturer at the Berkeley School of Information Spring 2021 teaching "Applied Behavioral Economics."